-BR-319 is a Brazilian highway with a total length of 857 km, linking the cities of Manaus and Porto Velho on the Região Norte do Brasil.
-The road, impassable during rainy days because the mud, crosses the States of Amazonas and Rondônia.
+BR-319 is the name of a challenging Brazilian highway running from Manaus to Porto Velho on the Região Norte do Brazil.
+The road, impassable during rainy days because of the mud, crosses the States of Amazonas and Rondônia.

-Rodovia Oswaldo Cruz is a state highway located in the state of São Paulo in Brazil.
-The road includes extremely steep sections, 1st gear all the way.
-The road has a length of 91 km (56 mi).
+Rodovia Oswaldo Cruz is a state highway located in the state of São Paulo in southeastern Brazil.
+The road features extremely steep sections (1st gear all the way) and a few sharp hairpin turns.

 Rodovia Deputado Miguel Bufara is a 76,9km road located in the Brazilian state of Paraná.